Ellis Rowan: Queensland Museum Collection

 Ellis Rowan painted most of her Queensland paintings indoor, she always worked into the night to drawn plants that she collected on her journey.
 On the other hand, Ellis was a rapid and direct painter who made her botanical paintings outdoor, which usually without the under-drawing of the pencil.
 She painted and traveled with her curiosity and personal interests, and she did not intend to be a serious botanical illustrator.
 She wrote of her Queensland Paintings:

 'The collection is painted with a view of showing the general public how the flowers grow with their surroundings—while they are all botanically correct you cannot in the one drawing make a picture of the flower and also show it scientifically drawn in sections which is quite a different study.'

 Ellis desired to make artistic compositions, which generally represented with bold close-up form.
 The colorful and vivid flora painted by her were not in the conventional way but placed in the varies native habitats, extending beyond the picture frame.
-It is said that her composition was influenced by the Thornton's Temple of Flora.
-Ellis sometimes added insects and even snakes to her artworks, like some of Thornton's artists, in order to achieve the dramatic effect.
+Her composition was influenced by the Thornton's Temple of Flora.
+Ellis sometimes added insects and even snakes to her artworks, like some of Thornton's art, in order to achieve the dramatic effect.

 Claiming herself a self-taught painter, Ellis combined traditional watercolor techniques with opaque paints that she used to illustrate detail.
 She produced multiple copies of her paintings, and this non-professional and peculiar practice resulted in the difficulty of classifying the quantity of her output.